mrsmkl/old-wasm-wiki/Handling-Floating-Point-Computation.md

 * Need to implement floating point operations on-chain.
 * Might be harder to check if posted WASM files are valid.

+Perhaps this can be combined with the first solution so that before solvers run the code with a JIT, they convert the WASM file to remove nondeterminism.

 ## Replace floating point operations with integer implementations

 In the WASM file, each floating point operation is replaced with a call to software implementation of that operation.